NS2CDT/ns2_beta/README.md

 ## Recent
 - 19/4/2020
     - Fixed structures being detected but not visible if scanned
+    - Implemented a softcap for maturity and gestation (evolving rate).
+        - Both maturity and gestation have a 1.5x threshold, and a 0.25 capped efficiency.
+            This means that no softcap will be applied for 1.5x of the added amount's rate, but leftovers will be subjected to a -75% penalty.
 - 17/4/2020
     - Fixed Gorge webs only cloaking from one endpoint.
 Will now use the shortest distance of both endpoints and midpoint.
     - Mines now only are revealed on the map for aliens when they are parasited or in combat.